maximebj/agb.plugin/readme.txt

 == Changelog ==

 = 1.9.6 (10/04/2020) =
-* Fixed: translations in blocks weren't properly loaded
+* Fixed: translations in editor weren't properly loaded
 * Fixed: issue in add to cart button
 * Fixed: an error causing every block to crash (due to formats doubles)
 * Improved: remove formats that are now in core (strikethrough, inline code, color)
 * Improved: updated some depreciated code
+* Improved: use of WooCommerce v3 API if available thanks to Julià Mestieri
+* Improved: WooCommerce blocks can find variables products thanks to Julià Mestieri
+* Improved: Updated the way the plugin handles translation to fit wp.org standards

 = 1.9.5.1 (02/03/2020) =
 * Fixed: a bug with plugin block and missing strings for translation